gemserk/animation4j/README.md

 		<version>0.2.0</version>
 	</dependency>

-(note: 0.2.0 is the latest version uploaded to maven central by the time this document was made)
+(note: 0.2.0 is the latest version uploaded to Maven central by the time this document was made)

 Otherwise, you can download the jars from the [downloads](https://github.com/gemserk/animation4j/downloads) section.

 There are different ways of using the framework, the next sections shows some of them.

-### Using the Synchronizer
+### Example: Using the Transition API

-The first example shows how to register an object to be synchronized by using the Synchronizer and the TransitionBuilder.

-	// this code registers a new TypeConverter for the class Vector2f, to be used by
-	// the framework internally
-	Converters.register(Vector2f.class, new Vector2fConverter());
+Start by creating a new transition:

-	Vector2f v = new Vector2f(50f, 50f);
+	Vector2f myVector = new Vector2f();
-	Synchronizer.transition(v, Transitions.transitionBuilder()
-				.end(new Vector2f(100f, 100f))
-				.time(0.5f));
-	// now we call the synchronizer to preform the transitions and synchronize the new value with v Synchronizer.synchronize(0.25f);
-	// this should print (75,75)
+	Vector2fConverter vector2fConverter = new Vector2fConverter();
+	Transition<Vector2f> transition = Transitions.transition(myVector, vector2fConverter)
+		.start(0f, 0f)
+		.end(5f, 50f, 50f);

+Now, in some part of the code (probably the update method if you are making a game) you have to update the transition in order to let it interpolate the values of your object instance:

+	transition.update(1f);
-	System.out.println("(" + v.x + "," + v.y ")");
+	// this will show (10, 10) in the standard output System.out.println("(" + myVector.x + "," + myVector.y ")");

 Limitations
 ------------

-* To improve performance of the framework by not generating garbage each time an interpolation is made by the Transition implementation, it is recommended to use mutable objects, then the framework will try to reuse the same internal instance for it.
+* To improve performance of the framework by not generating garbage each time an interpolation is made by the Transition implementation only mutable objects can be used.
+However, you can create mutable classes to help in perform transitions of immutable objects (TODO: example of this).

-* Right now, there is no way to stop a registered transition to be made, so if you start a transition using Synchronizer and you want to start another transition over the same object, both transitions will be performed (where only the second should be).
-* Having to create by hand the Converter for your own object types, for example, the TypeConverter<Vector2f> of the example.
-However, it could be reused between multiple transition instances.
+* You have to create the TypeConverter manually for your own object types as the TypeConverter<Vector2f> of the previous example, Animation4j can't create it by you automatically (at least for now).
+The good part is you have to do that only once and you can reuse the TypeConverter instance whenever you want since it is stateless.

 TODO List
 ------------

 * Improve API to make it easier to use.
-* Improve current documentation and add documentation about animation and time line features.
+* Add documentation about Animation API and Timeline features.
-* Make a way to create transitions using the TransitionBuilder specifying the first and last values of the object without having to create a new object, could be something like .start(50, 50) instead .start(new Vector(50,50)), to avoid generating garbage.
-Of course, that could be handled by the library user instead.

 Contributing
 ------------